quasarframework/quasar/docs/src/pages/quasar-cli-webpack/testing-and-auditing.md

 If you ever need to review your choices you can take a look at `quasar.extensions.json`.

-If you don't want to install the base package, you don't have to do so.
+If you don't want to install the helper package, you don't have to do so.
 You can install each test harness app extension individually.
-They are completely standalone, but you won't have the tight integration with the `quasar test` command functionality.
+They are completely standalone, but you won't have the `quasar test` command functionality.

 ## Further Reading